Nicky Evrard: Club career

+Chelsea confirmed Evrard's departure for PSV on 19 July 2024.

 International career

 From 2009 to April 2013, Evrard was part of several Belgium's youth teams.
 On 2 June 2013, she played for Belgium senior team for the first time in a friendly match against Ukraine.
 Evrard was also part of the team who represented Belgium at the UEFA Women's Euro 2017.
-Evrard was in the national team in 2022.
-The other two goalkeepers in the national team were Lisa Lichtfus who plays for Dijon and Diede Lemey who at the time played for Sassuolo.
+Evrard was in the national team in 2022 alongside Lisa Lichtfus then of Dijon and Diede Lemey who at the time played for Sassuolo.

+At the start of 2022, Evrard kept goal in Belgium's winning of the Pinatar Cup for the first time in Spain, beating Russia on penalties in the final after a 0-0 draw.

 Evrard was the first-choice goalkeeper for Belgium's UEFA Women's Euro 2022 campaign in England.
 She was vital to their progression to the quarter-finals despite not being amongst the heavy favourites in their group, and saved both penalties she faced in the group stages, one each against Iceland and France.

+Her hamstring injury at the end of 2023 meant Evrard did not play a single international for Belgium in 2024, recovering sufficiently to be substitute goalkeeper in Belgium's final games of their successful UEFA Women's Euro 2025 qualification via the play-offs, and remained on the bench for both legs of the play-off final against Ukraine, with Lisa Lichtfus starting instead.

+On 11 June 2025, Evrard was called up to the Belgium squad for the UEFA Women's Euro 2025.

 Personal life

 Like many of her Belgium teammates, Evrard is semi-professional and when she is not playing football, she is an entrepreneur with her own business renting out bouncy castles.

-Evrard lives in a same-sex relationship with Belgian footballer Shari Van Belle.
+Evrard is in a relationship with Belgian footballer Shari Van Belle.